 Based on the Elementary School program's success, in 2004 the City of Calistoga approached the Boys & Girls Clubs to discuss the day-to-day operations of a Teen Center located at the Monhoff Center (1505 Grant Street) adjacent to the Junior/Senior High School.
 A three year contract was signed and has been extended annually.
 In February 2014, the Calistoga Teen Center facility was damaged by a Pacific storm.
 The Teen Center utilized temporary space at Palisades Continuation High School until moving into the new modular Monhoff Center Annex in June 2014.

-On October 7, 2014, the City of Calistoga (Mayor and Council) approved a Memorandum of Understanding to allow the Boys & Girls Clubs of St. Helena and Calistoga to build a new Clubhouse on City-owned property at 1401 N. Oak Street (between the community pool and the Fairgrounds).
-This new facility-- slated to open in the fall of 2017-- will be a facility of our own, replacing the school-based Club.
-The Teen Center will remain at the restored Monhoff Center until moving back into their restored home in the summer of 2017.
+The new Calistoga Clubhouse celebrated it facility-- slated to open in the fall of 2017-- will be a facility of our own, replacing the school-based Club.
+The Teen Center moved back into their restored home 2017.
 Visit our "Great Futures Campaign" page for details of our multi-year capital campaign that is now underway.

 As a chartered affiliate of the Boys & Girls Clubs of America, the Boys & Girls Clubs of St. Helena and Calistoga currently employ four full time administrators, five full time program professionals, and 38 part time program directors and program assistants.
 Staff are supplemented by 195 valued and dedicated volunteers annually.
-The total organization (three chartered Clubs, the Youth Diversion and Intervention Program, and the Administrative Office) is governed by a Board of Directors, who serve in a voluntary capacity.
+The total organization (three chartered Clubs and the Administrative Office) is governed by a Board of Directors, who serve in a voluntary capacity.
 Day-to-day operations are under the leadership of the Executive Director (Jay Templeton), the Associate Executive Director (Trent Yaconelli) and through the staff chain of command.